zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-docker.md

 ### Secret store environment variables

-There are many possible Secret Stores that you can choose between.
-Each one of these Secret Stores requires the docker image to contain different configurations.
+Unless explicitly disabled or configured otherwise, the ZenML server will use the SQL database as [a secrets store backend](../../user-guide/advanced-guide/secret-management/secret-management.md) where secret values are stored.
+If you want to use an external secrets management service like the AWS Secrets Manager, GCP Secrets Manager, Azure Key Vault, HashiCorp Vault or even your custom Secrets Store back-end implementation instead, you need to configure it explicitly using docker environment variables.
+Depending on where you deploy your ZenML server and how your Kubernetes cluster is configured, you will also need to provide the credentials needed to access the secrets management service API.

+> **Important:** If you are updating the configuration of your ZenML Server container to use a different secrets store back-end or location, you should follow [the documented secrets migration strategy](../../user-guide/advanced-guide/secret-management/secret-management.md#secrets-migration-strategy) to minimize downtime and to ensure that existing secrets are also properly migrated.

 {% tabs %}
-{% tab title="MySQL" %}
+{% tab title=SQL database" %}
-The SQL database is used as the default secret store.
+The SQL database is used as the default secret store location.
 You only need to configure these options if you want to change the default behavior.

+It is particularly recommended to enable encryption at rest for the SQL database if you plan on using it as a secrets store backend.
+You'll have to configure the secret key used to encrypt the secret values.
+If not set, encryption will not be used and passwords will be stored unencrypted in the database.

 * **ZENML\_SECRETS\_STORE\_TYPE:** Set this to `sql` in order to explicitly set this type of secret store.
-*   **ZENML\_SECRETS\_STORE\_ENCRYPTION\_KEY**: This is a secret key used to encrypt all secrets stored in the SQL secrets store.
-If not set, encryption will not be used and passwords will be stored unencrypted in the database.
-This should be set to a random string with a recommended length of at least 32 characters, e.g.:
+*   **ZENML\_SECRETS\_STORE\_ENCRYPTION\_KEY**: the secret key used to encrypt all secrets stored in the SQL secrets store.
+It is recommended to set this to a random string with a length of at least 32 characters, e.g.:

     ```python
     from secrets import token_hex